thirdweb-example/shopify-discount-codes/README.md

-# Customizable NFT Drop Minting Page
+# Shopify Discount Codes for NFT Holders

 This template allows you to generate discount codes for your Shopify store to holders of your NFT Collection using [Auth](https://portal.thirdweb.com/auth).